Regexose/smalldata_webserver/README.md

 2. **run `make image`** to invoke the `docker build` command which walks through all the motions needed to install the dependencies needed for this project into a nicely isolated container
   - ⚠️ remember to re-run this command when requirements-dev.txt or `SYSTEM_PACKAGES` inside the Makefile are changed in order to rebuild your environment
 3. **run `make bash`** to enter a development shell in a docker-compose configuration
-  1. run `python -m spacy download de_core_news_sm`
-  2. download the `german_model` and place it into the folder `model_data`
+  1. download the `german_model` and place it into the folder `model_data`
-  3. run `python manage.py makemigrations && python manage.py migrate`
+  2. run `python manage.py makemigrations && python manage.py migrate`
-  4. start the api: `python manage.py runserver 0.0.0.0:8000`
+  3. start the api: `python manage.py runserver 0.0.0.0:8000`
-  5. open a browser & navigate to `localhost:8000/api/categories`.
+  4. open a browser & navigate to `localhost:8000/api/categories`.
 Create database entries:
      1. `praise`
      2. `dissence`
      3. `lecture`